mihindunisansala/Submission/README.md

     public void sortUsersByName() {
         Collections.sort(userList, Comparator.comparing(User::getName));
     }
-}

 ```

 ### `Main.java`
 -This file is the entry point and will call the user to manage user list
 -This Java console application creates a UserList, adds users, displays them, searches for a user by ID, and sorts users by name.
-You can run this application to see the results!
+This application can run and to see the results!
 -Create the Java console application to test the functionality
 ### `User.java`
 -Project start with the User class